ismailchakrane/ArChat/README.md

 #### Download llama3.2:1b, gemma2:2b, Microsoft Phi 3

-Once Ollama is installed, you can download the `llama3.2:1b` model by executing:
+Once Ollama is installed, you can download the models by executing:

 ```
 ollama pull llama3.2:3b